infinyon/stateful-services-examples/operators/filter.md

 # Operator `filter`

+Filter operator takes a record and return a `bool`, if true the record is passed to the next operator, if false the record is dropped.

+### Example

 In the following example, we use the filter operator to remove all works shorter than four letters.

 1. Create a file `filter-example.yaml` and copy/paste the following configuration: